These Keto Waffles are exactly what you need for a keto breakfast treat!

-These keto waffles are crispy on the outside, fluffy and tender on the inside, and delicious topped with butter and Keto Pancake Syrup.
-Keto Waffles are best enjoyed with a great cup of coffee mixed with Keto Coffee Creamer.
+Crispy on the outside, fluffy and tender on the inside, and delicious topped with butter and Keto Pancake Syrup.
+This is the keto waffles recipe you've been looking for.

-Keto Waffles are going to be on the menu regularly from now on, because you've found the best keto waffle recipe.
+Waffles are going to be on the menu regularly from now on, because you've found the best recipe.

-Both Keto Waffles and Keto Pancakes are made regularly at my house, usually on Saturday mornings.
+Both Keto Waffles and Keto Pancakes are made regularly at my house, usually on Sunday mornings.
 We alternate between the two breakfast foods, and always like to have fresh berries on the side.
-Your whole family will enjoy this keto waffles recipe.

-You need 8 simple ingredients to make Keto Waffles, and I'm betting that you already have them.
-Making almond flour waffles is easy, and the step by step instructions are coming up.
+You need 8 simple ingredients to make these waffles, and I'm betting that you already have them.
+Making these waffles is easy, and the step by step instructions are coming up.

-Eggs - This keto waffles recipe isn't heavily egg-based like some are, but you do need a couple of eggs to make the batter and help everything come together.
+Eggs - This easy waffles recipe isn't heavily egg-based like some are, but you do need a couple of eggs to help everything come together.

-Vanilla Extract - The flavor of vanilla is a must when I make waffles.
-It smells so good!
+Vanilla Extract - The flavor of vanilla smells so good when making your waffles!

 Granulated Sweetener - I suggest using Swerve or one of Lakanto's granulated options.